-9. The Council has an excellently performing, award winning risk management framework.
-This includes a monthly reporting process for the Corporate Leadership Team (CLT), where the Council's key strategic risks are identified and reviewed ensuring integration between the risk management framework and the strategic, financial and performance management frameworks using the reporting framework detailed in Diagram 1.
+The Council has an excellently performing, award winning risk management framework.
+This includes a quarterly reporting process for the Department Leadership Teams (DLT) and to the Council's Governance Board, where the Council's key strategic risks are identified and reviewed ensuring integration between the risk management framework and the strategic, financial and performance management frameworks using the reporting framework detailed in Diagram 1.